JohannesBuchner/spuren/README.rst

   * Tracker provides full-text search.
 Spuren only indexes filenames
   * Tracker's database needs a lot of disk space.
 Spuren's database only stores the filenames in a gzipped text file.
   * Tracker can use a lot of CPU, and IO at random times.
-Spuren indexes quickly (with "find"), when you want it.
+Spuren indexes quickly (with "find" on lowest IO&CPU priority), when you want it.

 * NEPOMUK, Beagle, recoll vs Spuren: see Tracker vs. Spuren arguments
 * locate/update-db vs Spuren: